Electron optics

-Electron optics is a mathematical framework for the calculation of electron trajectories along electromagnetic fields.
+Electron optics is a mathematical framework for the calculation of electron trajectories in the presence of electromagnetic fields.
 The term optics is used because magnetic and electrostatic lenses act upon a charged particle beam similarly to optical lenses upon a light beam.

 Electron optics calculations are crucial for the design of electron microscopes and particle accelerators.
 In the paraxial approximation, trajectory calculations can be carried out using ray transfer matrix analysis.

 Electron properties

 Electrons are charged particles (point charges with rest mass) with spin 1/2 (hence they are fermions).
-Electrons can be accelerated by suitable electric (or magnetic) fields, thereby acquiring kinetic energy.
+Electrons can be accelerated by suitable electric fields, thereby acquiring kinetic energy.
 Given sufficient voltage, the electron can be accelerated sufficiently fast to exhibit measurable relativistic effects.
 According to wave particle duality, electrons can also be considered as matter waves with properties such as wavelength, phase and amplitude.